Welcome to today's edition of the Rush 24-7 podcast.

 I don't care if they mean it or not.

-I think this whole tax deal was mostly a head fake to get everybody's attention diverted while they dropped this bomb, this omnibus bill.
+Get everybody's attention diverted while they dropped this bomb, this omnibus bill.

 I don't see how they win anything here.

-That was gonna be the new stimulus, but they're calling this thing stimulus too.
+They're calling this thing stimulus too.

-There's No stimulus here because there's no new spending.
+There's no stimulus here because there's no new spending.

-It's not stuff I would do.
+Yeah, it's not stuff I would do.

-This is chump change compared to what could have happened.
+But compared to what was in the Obama bus, this is chump change compared to what could have happened.

-I maybe this is a huge Obama win.
+Maybe this is a huge Obama win.

 Maybe we got totally snookered here.

-My hopes and desires and so forth.
+My hopes and desires and so forth?

 Maybe I'm just not smart enough to deal in that league.